 - Science Week during which a programme of trips and events are arranged in school involving the STEM subjects and KS3 lessons have a STEM focus

-- There are a variety of external speakers and visits arranged through PSHEE & Citizenship addressing topical issues
+- There are a variety of external speakers and visits arranged through PSHRE addressing topical issues

-- Our careers education, information, advice and guidance programme is supported by visits to careers fairs, external speakers from alumnae through our partnership with Future First, business mentoring through our partnership with Rothschild and work experience for all Year 10 and some Year 12 students.
+- Our careers education, information, advice and guidance programme is supported by visits to careers fairs, external alumni speakers through our partnership with Future First, mentoring through our partnership with The Big Alliance, and employer engagement opportunities for all students.

 We have a variety of after school clubs and homework clubs for students in all key stages.

-All students in the school belong to a Tutor Group and a Tutorial Community under the guidance and support of two Co-tutors and a Director of Tutorial.
-The tutor groups are arranged ‘vertically’ so that students from Y7 to Y13 are in the same tutor group.
-Directors of Tutorial and tutors remain with their group as they progress through the school.
+All students in the school belong to a Tutor Group and a year group under the guidance and support of a tutor and a Head of Year.
+Heads of Year and tutors remain with their group as they progress through the school.
 They are responsible for looking after the academic and welfare needs of each student in their care, for monitoring students’ progress and for creating strong links with parents and carers.
-There is a strong tutorial programme in place with the aims of promoting British Values recognising the importance of democracy, rule of law, individual liberty, mutual respect and tolerance.
+There is a strong tutorial programme in place with the aims of promoting British Values, recognising the importance of democracy, rule of law, individual liberty, mutual respect and tolerance.

 If you would like any further information about our curriculum, please read the following documents.